Sam's Shop Talk and Blog

 It's been a long winter.
 Today there has been a bit of snow and rain.
 The rivers are blown out.
 I'm ready for Spring.

 There seems to be a growing interest in building landing nets.
 I have receive a number of questions about the brass eyes that I use on my nets.
 Like many of you, I looked hard to find a solid looking brass eye to finish off the handle.
-I really didn't find something that met my expectations.
-I make the brass eyes on a metal lath out of 1/2 inch solid brass rod turning it to the rough shape before drilling, grinding and polishing by hand.
+I didn't find any that met my expectations.
+So I set out to make my own.
+After spending $1000, ruining several lath tools and scaring the heck out of myself several times, I can now make the brass eyes with out detaching any appendages.
+The brass eyes are made from 1/2 inch solid brass rod turning it to the rough shape before drilling, grinding and polishing by hand.

-Given the hand work I don't offered the eyes as a finished item.
-I know many of you don't have a lathe, so I have decided to offer the rough blanks at $12 each or 3 for $25 pp. They will look approximately like the ones below.
+After multiple request I am offering the brass eyes as a finished item.
+2 for $30 pp. I know many of you don't have a lathe, so I am offing the rough blanks at 2 for $15 pp. They will look approximately like the ones below.
 You'll need to file, drill, and polish to your liking.

 I am often asked what power tools I would suggest to start making landing nets.
 I suggest starting with a basic 6 inch by 48 inch stationary belt sander and 14 inch band saw.
 Those two machines will allow you a good start in this hobby and will be useful for many projects around your home.
 Work smart, work safe.......Sam